maleekaT/EmployeeAttrition/README.md

   - Balanced data after application of SMOTE with random undersampling.

-The application of SMOTE enhanced the model results, and amplified them further when combined with random undersampling technique.
+The application of SMOTE enhanced the model results.